 She focuses on preparing and negotiating front-end engineering and design (FEED) contracts; engineering, procurement and construction (EPC) contracts, as well as engineering, procurement and installation (EPCI) contracts and engineering, procurement, installation and commissioning (EPCIC) contracts; operation and maintenance (O&M) contracts; and other construction-related documentation.

 Chambers UK 2020 editorial notes that “Tracy London has established a reputation as ‘an impressive lawyer with a great knowledge of the construction aspects of project financing transactions.’”
 She routinely advises on energy projects, both at home and abroad, and is especially adept at handling matters relating to the construction and operation of wind farms (both onshore and offshore) as well as other renewable power projects.
-Tracy is also recognized in Legal 500 UK as a “wind turbine expert.”
+Tracy is also recognized in The Legal 500 United Kingdom as a “wind turbine expert.”

 Recent Notable Matters